wqferr/re-view/README.md

 that's both (mostly) readable and also compatible with terminals with 16 colors.

 Turns out, that's pretty hard!
 I prioritized the terminal compatibility for now.
 If you wish to skip a group, simply add an empty capture (i.e., `()`) somewhere in the regex.
 Also, colors are grouped in such a way that ones that are similar (as far as I know) have different statuses of underline or bold, so that's another way to differentiate them.

 Groups are highlighted as follows:
 - 0: (Any non-captured part of match) underlined black-on-white
 - 1: Underlined black-on-blue
-- 2: Underlined black-on-yellow
+- 2: Underlined black-on-green
-- 3: Bold black-on-green
+- 3: Bold black-on-yellow
 - 4: Bold black-on-red

+This example captures a couple of single letters from words beginning with vowels.
+The empty capture after the first group is to skip color 2 (green).

 ![Capture groups](https://raw.githubusercontent.com/wqferr/re-view/colored-captures/.assets/captures.png)